data-apis/scipy-2023-presentation/paper.rst

-As a final step, we ranked each API in the common API subset obtained during design analysis according to relative usage using the Dowdall positional voting system :cite:`Fraenkel2014a` (a variant of the Borda count :cite:`Emerson2013a` that which favors candidate APIs having high relative usage).
+As a final step, we ranked each API in the common API subset obtained during design analysis according to relative usage using the Dowdall positional voting system :cite:`Fraenkel2014a` (a variant of the Borda count :cite:`Emerson2013a` that favors candidate APIs having high relative usage).
 From the rankings, we assigned standardization priorities, with higher ranking APIs taking precedence over lower ranking APIs, and extended the analysis to aggregated API categories (e.g., array creation, manipulation, statistics, etc.).
 All source code, usage